Ruchi Sanghvi

-Ruchi Sanghvi (born 20 January 1982) is an Indian computer engineer and businesswoman.
+Ruchi Sanghvi (born 20 January 1982) is an Indian-American computer engineer and businesswoman.
 She was the first female engineer hired by Facebook.
 In late 2010, she quit Facebook and in 2011, she started her own company Cove, with two other co-founders.
 The company was sold to Dropbox in 2012 and Sanghvi joined Dropbox as VP of Operations.
 She left Dropbox in October 2013.

 In 2016, Sanghvi established South Park Commons, a residential and professional tech space that functions similarly to a hackerspace.

 Early life and education

 Sanghvi was raised in Pune, India.
 When she was young, she intended to join her father's business after completing her studies.
 Sanghvi pursued her bachelor's and master's degrees in electrical computer engineering from Carnegie Mellon University.

 Career

 Facebook

 After graduating from Carnegie Mellon University in 2004, Sanghvi initially planned to work in New York City, but decided instead to move to Silicon Valley where her former CMU colleague Aditya Agarwal, whom she was dating, worked.
 She got a job at the Oracle Corporation.

 In 2005, Sanghvi and Agarwal both started working at Facebook.
 Sanghvi was Facebook's first female engineer.

-Sanghvi was one of the main people working on the first version of Facebook's News Feed product, first launched in September 2006, and she wrote the blog post announcing its launch.
+Sanghvi was one of the primary engineers on the first version of Facebook's News Feed product, launched in September 2006, and she wrote the blog post announcing its launch.
 The original news feed was an algorithmically generated and constantly refreshing summary of updates about the activities of one's friends.
-The concept was relatively new at the time, with Twitter having launched only a few months in advance.
+The concept was relatively new at the time, with Twitter having launched only a few months earlier.

-The News Feed feature was greeted with a lot of pushback and criticism, including some that was directed personally at Sanghvi.
-The criticism was dealt with through the introduction of new privacy controls in terms of what personal data would appear in friends' news feeds.
-These privacy controls were coded in a hectic 48-hour coding session by Sanghvi and other Facebook engineers including Chris Cox and Andrew Bosworth, and announced in a contrite blog post by Facebook's principal founder Mark Zuckerberg.
+The News Feed feature faced significant initial criticism, including some directed personally at Sanghvi.
+This was addressed through the introduction of new privacy controls regarding what personal data would appear in friends' news feeds.